-It’s hard to turn on your phone or television without hearing about a new disaster, whether escalating economic and political crises in Venezuela and France, extreme weather gripping the American Midwest, or 16-year-old climate activist Greta Thunberg telling unmoved politicians that she has no future because of their support for industries that deplete resources and harm the Earth’s ecosystem.
+It’s hard to turn on your phone or television without hearing about a new disaster, whether escalating economic and political crises in Venezuela and France, extreme weather gripping the American Midwest, or 16-year-old climate activist Greta Thunberg telling unmoved politicians that she has no future because they support industries that deplete resources and harm the Earth’s ecosystem.

 Scientists have been issuing dire warnings about the catastrophes that await us if world governments don’t commit to keeping global temperature rise below 1.5°C, most recently in a special report from the UN’s Intergovernmental Panel on Climate Change in October of last year.